-Since it’s such a struggle for an INTJ to let their walls down and let someone else do things for them, it’s a weakness – particularly for relationships.
+Since it’s such a struggle for an INTJ personality type to let their walls down and let someone else do things for them, it’s a weakness – particularly for relationships.

 INTJs tend to judge first and ask questions later.

-This is obviously a weakness because there are so many opportunities than can be missed based on a first impression.
+This is obviously a weakness because there are so many opportunities that can be missed based on a first impression.

-Because INTJs are so observant and are wired to make decisions quickly based on the information they have, wrong judgements can easily be made.
+Because INTJs are so observant and are wired to make decisions quickly based on the information they have, wrong judgments can easily be made.